collapsed-stacks/startups/questions/7772/how-much-is-an-idea-worth.md

 - posted by: [Jay](https://stackexchange.com/users/36232/jay) on 2015-11-10
 - score: 3

-<p>I'd say it depends on two key factors: How original is the idea?
-And how well-developed is it?</p>
+I'd say it depends on two key factors: How original is the idea?
+And how well-developed is it?

-<p>Anybody can say, "We should make a way cool video game" or "Let's open an Italian restaurant."
+Anybody can say, "We should make a way cool video game" or "Let's open an Italian restaurant."
 General, vague ideas like that are worth pretty much zero.
-I could toss out dozens of them in ten minutes.</p>
+I could toss out dozens of them in ten minutes.

-<p>A truly original insight might be worth something.
+A truly original insight might be worth something.
 Like, "Hey, as the world is round, then it follows that we could reach the Far East by sailing west."
 But the idea itself isn't worth much.
-Columbus isn't famous because he thought about the idea of crossing the Atlantic Ocean, but because he actually did it.</p>
+Columbus isn't famous because he thought about the idea of crossing the Atlantic Ocean, but because he actually did it.

-<p>The more details you work out, the more valuable the idea becomes.
+The more details you work out, the more valuable the idea becomes.
 Like, "I bet it's possible to build a machine, let's call it 'radio', that transmits sound without wires".
 Worth nothing.
 But if you can describe the principles on which it would actually work, now it's worth something.
-If you draw a schematic for a practical device, that's worth a lot.</p>
+If you draw a schematic for a practical device, that's worth a lot.

-<p>Or in the case of a software app, "Let's build an app to do accounting."
+Or in the case of a software app, "Let's build an app to do accounting."
 Worth zero.
-"Let's build an app to do accounting, and here's how it would be different and better than competing apps on the market, and here's the documentation of the six months of market research I did analyzing the competition, and here's the ERD I came up with for the database, and here are mock-ups of the 40 main screens, and here's pseudo-code for the unique logic processes", that would be worth something.</p>
+"Let's build an app to do accounting, and here's how it would be different and better than competing apps on the market, and here's the documentation of the six months of market research I did analyzing the competition, and here's the ERD I came up with for the database, and here are mock-ups of the 40 main screens, and here's pseudo-code for the unique logic processes", that would be worth something.

-<p>But how much?
+But how much?
 If you're looking for someone to say, "The idea is worth X% and the construction is worth Y%", I don't see how anyone could give such a number.
 Even if we had all the details of just what the "idea" was, it would be subjective and debatable.
 If, to make up a number, 30% of the time invested in the project was developing the design and 70% was building it, then that 30/70 split is a workable starting point.
 If the ideas behind the design are original and insightful and unique, maybe they're worth more than the raw hours.
-If they're routine, then no.</p>
+If they're routine, then no.

-<p>The real measure in economics is, "What would a willing buyer pay?" (i.e. someone who is not forced to buy because you're holding a gun to his head or threatening him with a lawsuit, and excluding sweetheart deals like the buyer is your father-in-law trying to help you out.)
+The real measure in economics is, "What would a willing buyer pay?" (i.e. someone who is not forced to buy because you're holding a gun to his head or threatening him with a lawsuit, and excluding sweetheart deals like the buyer is your father-in-law trying to help you out.)
 If person A has an idea for a new app, and he placed advertisements on appropriate websites saying "Idea for new app for sale" (presumably with just enough information to give buyers an idea what the new app is about without giving away the idea), how much would people pay?
-How much would you pay?</p>
+How much would you pay?

 ## Answer 7791